HTUTKHANT/CP-3402/Week-3.md

 # Estimated Hours

 About 10 hours, Because I don't know how to use WordPress.
 I usually use Xampp and sublime text for building websites and I have already done Joomla which is another CMS.
-I do a liitle in Assessment1 but it is not perfect one.
+I do a little in Assessment 1 but it is not a perfect one.

 # Content Insights